 In connection with the audit contract, we reviewed Grant Thornton's report and related documentation and made inquiries of its representatives regarding the audit.
-To fulfill our audit responsibilities under the CFO Act for ensuring the quality of the audit work performed, we conducted a review of Grant Thornton's audit of OPM's Fiscal Year 2021 Consolidated Financial Statements in accordance with GAS.
+To fulfill our audit responsibilities under the CFO Act for ensuring the quality of the audit work performed, we conducted a review of Grant Thornton's audit of OPM's Fiscal Year 2023 Consolidated Financial Statements in accordance with GAS.
 Specifically, we:

-- provided oversight, technical advice, and liaison to Grant Thornton auditors; - ensured that audits and audit reports were completed timely and in accordance with the requirements of Generally Accepted Government Auditing Standards (GAGAS), OMB Bulletin 21-04, and other applicable professional auditing standards: - documented oversight activities and monitored audit status; - reviewed responses to audit reports and reported significant disagreements to the audit follow-up official per OMB Circular No. A-50, Audit Follow-up; - coordinated issuance of the audit report; and
+• provided oversight, technical advice, and liaison to Grant Thornton auditors;

-• performed other procedures we deemed necessary.
+- ensured that audits and audit reports were completed timely and in accordance with the requirements of GAGAS, OMB Bulletin 24-01, and other applicable professional auditing standards; - documented oversight activities and monitored audit status; - reviewed responses to audit reports and reported significant disagreements to the audit follow-up official per OMB Circular No. A-50, Audit Follow-up; - coordinated issuance of the audit reports; and - performed other procedures we deemed necessary.

-Our review, as differentiated from an audit in accordance with GAGAS, was not intended to enable us to express, and we do not express, opinions on OPM's financial statements or internal controls or on whether OPM's financial management systems substantially complied with the Federal Financial Management Improvement Act of 1996 or conclusions on compliance with laws and regulations.
-Grant Thornton is responsible for the attached auditor's report dated November 12, 2021, and the conclusions expressed in the report.
+Our review, as differentiated from an audit in accordance with GAGAS, was not intended to enable us to express, and we do not express, opinions on OPM's financial statements or internal controls or on whether OPM's financial management systems substantially complied with the Federal Financial Management Improvement Act or conclusions on compliance with laws and regulations.
+Grant Thornton is responsible for the attached auditor's reports dated November 13, 2023, and the conclusions expressed in the reports.
 However, our review disclosed no instances where Grant Thornton did not comply, in all material respects, with the generally accepted GAS.

 In accordance with the OMB Circular A-50 and Public Law 103-355, all audit findings must be resolved within six months of the date of this report.
 The OMB Circular also requires that agency management officials provide a timely response to the final audit report indicating whether they agree or disagree with the audit findings and recommendations.
 When management is in agreement, the response should include planned corrective actions and target dates for achieving them.
-If management disagrees, the response must include the basis in fact, law or regulation for the disagreement.
+If management disagrees, the response must include the basis in fact, law, or regulation for the disagreement.